Garylabong/Student_Quiz_App/README.md

 Comments:

 The backend is working, allow the user (Student/teacher) register and activate the account through mail.
 The Quiz environment some of are not done and have bugs and erros to fix.
-If you have any suggestion to the app just let me know goodbless  :) Thanks to Vitor Freitas for the idea and some code that i've gather for this app, tutorial video in youtubea and lastly from https://stackoverflow.com for help of errors :)
+If you have any suggestion to the app just let me know goodbless  :) Thanks to Vitor Freitas for the idea and some code that i've gather for this app, tutorial video in youtube a and lastly from https://stackoverflow.com for help of errors :)